harshilshah4251/obsidian_backup/Personal/Article Notes/Ethereum.md

 - Web3 Dapps allow people to participate without monetizing their personal data.
 - Ethereum is turing-complete, meaning you can pretty much program anything.
 - Gas is a reference to the computation required to process the transaction by a miner.
 Users have to pay a fee for this computation.
 The `gasLimit`, and `maxPriorityFeePerGas` determine the maximum transaction fee paid to the miner.
+- Your transaction will receive "confirmations".
+The number of confirmations is the number of blocks created since the block that included your transaction.
+The higher the number, the greater the certainty that the network processed and recognized the transaction.